Cyborg (DC Comics): Titans

-In the aftermath of Trigon's assault in the Titans East one shot, Cyborg has been placed into a special hoverchair while he recuperates.
+In the aftermath of Trigon's assault in the Titans East one shot, Cyborg is placed into a special hoverchair while he recuperates.
 Cyborg's body is completely repaired in Titans (vol. 2) #5.
 Soon after, Jericho possesses Cyborg, using him to manipulate the defenses at Titans Tower to kill the Teen Titans.
 Jericho's plans are foiled when Static, the newest Teen Titan, uses his electrical powers to overload the Tower's systems, causing feedback that knocks Jericho out of Cyborg.
 Cyborg pretends to still have Jericho inside of him to draw out Vigilante, who is currently targeting Jericho.
 Vigilante appears and shoots Cyborg in the head.

 2008 miniseries

 In an unspecified time during the Teen Titans comics, a man with enhancements similar to Cyborg's attacks Sarah Charles on the day of her wedding to Deshaun, a young scientist.
 Cyborg rushes in for the save, discovering how Deshaun, connected to Project M, has sold the technology used to turn Stone into Cyborg to the military.
 He also finds that the enhanced man was Ron Evers, once Victor's best friend now turned terrorist, who was seeking vengeance for the soldiers used as test subjects.
 After Cyborg manages to calm down his friend and discovers the truth: Elias Orr, revealed as the mastermind behind Project M's cyborg research, brings his Stone-derived best subjects: Equus, an armored form of the Wildebeest; and a cyberized man sporting enhancements even more powerful than Stone's current ones called Cyborg 2.0.

 Cyborg 2.0 turns out to be the Titans Tomorrow Cyborg 2.0, snatched from his proper timeline and cajoled by Orr into fighting his younger self for the possession of their shared technology and Orr's permission to use it in the battlefield.
 Cyborg is soon forced to fight simultaneously against the Phantom Limbs, an elite force of soldiers crippled in the Middle East and restored by his tech, and the Cyborg Revenge Squad, a broader formation composed of the Fearsome Five, Magenta, Girder, the Thinker, and Cyborgirl.
 Although the Cyborg Revenge Squad soon gains the upper hand, with the help of his fellow Titans Cyborg is able to hold his own in combat, reverse engineer on the fly some of the future technology used by Cyborg 2.0, and enhance his own body enough to win against Orr.
 He later decides to get a new lease in life, forgiving Deshaun and Sarah Charles on their wedding day for abusing his technology, resuming dating Sarah Simms and having the Phantom Limbs fitted with new, non-military, prosthetics.
 It is however implied the Phantom Limbs, unwilling to see Stone's offer as a sign of good will, are trying to get back their weaponized prosthetics and wait for a rematch.